LexiFi/dead_code_analyzer/docs/coding_style/CODING_STYLE.md

 `-S +opt` command line argument.
 It can be deactivated by using the `-S -opt` command line argument.

-This category targets patterns of the form:
+This category targets functions with types of the form:
 ```OCaml
 val f: ... -> (... -> ?_:_ -> ...) -> ...
 ```